Inverted Hammer Candlesticks and Shooting Star Candlesticks

 Difference is that inverted hammer is a bullish reversal pattern while shooting star is a bearish reversal pattern.

-Upward Indices Trend Reversal - Shooting Star Candles
+Upward Trend Reversal - Shooting Star Candlesticks

-Downward Indices Trend Reversal - Inverted Hammer Candles
+Downward Trend Reversal - Inverted Hammer Candlesticks

-Inverted Hammer Trading Candle-stick
+Inverted Hammer Trading Candlestick

 Inverted Hammer Candle